An ultramodern 120m super yacht project, Project L, was recently presented at the sector event SuperYachts Monaco from its designer Thierry gaugain.

 The power supply of Project L: yacht of the future, engine of the past

 And here we always get to the painful notes: every time I enjoy the vision of a futuristic yacht then I am disappointed by how much it pollutes.
-In the year when even the "Japanese Chernobyl" Fukushima plans to rise thanks to solar and wind power, I still hear about fossils.
+In the year even the "Japanese Chernobyl" Fukushima plans to rise thanks to solar and wind power, I still hear about fossils.

 Project L tries to limit the damage, but I have my doubts: the yacht of the future will be powered (again) by a diesel-electric hybrid propulsion system for long-range, "low fuel consumption," cruising. say.